Gandi/dnsknife/README.rst

     True

-Finally it implements TPDA - the draft can be found in the repo.
+Finally it implements TPDA - the draft_ can be found in docs_.
 ----------------------------------------------------------------

+.. _docs: docs/
+.. _draft: docs/extending_registrar_functions.txt

 A third party provider wanting to change customer NS:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~